 This local club of fifty enthusiastic gardeners, founded in 1969, has designed and nurtured the beautiful flower gardens surrounding

 of more than 30 plant varieties which were used by colonials for cooking, health supplements, and medicines.
+These were meticulously researched and are described on plant markers with both common and Latin names and their uses.
+Contact us and we will email you this list of kitchen garden plants.

 The Club also sponsors an annual Spring Plant Sale